RadioShuttle/MQTTPushClient_iOS/README.md

 ### Getting Started
 * Check out (clone) this project
-* On the command line, run “pod install” in the MQTTPushClient_iOS directory to install the required dependencies.
+* On the command line, run “pod install” in the MQTTPushClient_iOS directory to install the required dependencies
-* Open “MQTTPushClient.xcworkspace” in Xcode.
+* Open “MQTTPushClient.xcworkspace” in Xcode
-* Build and run the project.
+* Build and run the project

-You can test the MQTT Push Client app in the iOS Simulator.
+You can test the MQTT Push Client app in the iOS Simulator

 ## Run the app on a real device, or publish an own app on the Apple App Store